Love Is the Message (MFSB album)

-Love Is the Message is the second album by Philadelphia International Records’ house band MFSB.
+Love Is the Message is the second album by Philadelphia International Records’ house band MFSB, released in 1973.
 The album includes the number one pop, R&B, and adult contemporary hit and winner of the 1974 Grammy for Best R&B Instrumental Performance, "TSOP (The Sound of Philadelphia)".
 The song was the theme song for the television show Soul Train.
 In 2022, Rolling Stone ranked "Love Is the Message" number 53 in their list of the "200 Greatest Dance Songs of All Time".